paritytech/metadata-portal/README.md

 Metadata Portal supports two metadata sources in parallel.
 Both are equally important for different types of users.

+## User interface
+By default, only production networks are displayed in the user interface.
+If you'd like to get all list of networks including test networks add `/dev` to the url.
+For example `https://nova-wallet.github.io/metadata-portal/#/dev`

 ### 1. Parsing it from chain and generating QR codes itself with manual signing

 This flow is important for all users who want to always have the latest metadata in their signing devices to parse and sign their transactions right away.